See all COVID-19 resources

 • Wash hands frequently.

-• Maintain respiratory etiquette (including masking when possible).
+• Maintain respiratory etiquette (including masking when necessary).

 • Avoid touching eyes, nose, and mouth.